faucetsdn/udmi/misc/gcloud_iot_connection_log/README.md

 **NOTE**
 - Requires **Cloud Logging** on devices or registry be set to `INFO` or more.
 - IoT Core has a default log entries limit of 2000 per second.
-If a regsitry has `DEBUG` level logging, this may very quickly be exceeding, and will result in missing connection or disconnection log events
+If a registry has `DEBUG` level logging, this may very quickly be exceeding, and will result in missing connection or disconnection log events

 ## Installation